 Delve into popular conspiracy theories this month with a new podcast from Kathryn Olmsted, professor of history in the UC Davis College of Letters and Science.

 Olmsted has launched a four-episode “State of Conspiracy” series on the site Crooked Media.
 In her first podcast, "Conspirator in Chief," Olmsted talks with Anna Merlan, a journalist for Jezebel and other sites and author of the book Republic of Lies, about how Donald Trump successfully used conspiracy theories to gain national attention and get elected, and why the surge in government conspiracy theories today is no joke.

 Other episodes will follow each Wednesday in September:

 - Sept.
-11, Kevin Kruse, a professor of history at Princeton University known for his Twitter threads about U.S. history, will talk about the historical context for the rise in conspiracism.
+11, Kevin Kruse, a professor of history at Princeton University known for his Twitter threads about U.S. history, "Fringe to Mainstream."

 - Sept.
-18, Jon Ronson, journalist, documentary filmmaker and an author of several books, including Men Who Stare at Goats, Them: Adventures with Extremists and The Elephant in the Room: A Journey into the Trump Campaign and the “Alt-Right.”
+18, Jon Ronson, journalist, documentary filmmaker and an author of several books, including Men Who Stare at Goats, Them: Adventures with Extremists and The Elephant in the Room: A Journey into the Trump Campaign and the “Alt-Right, on "Covert Wickedness."

 Olmsted said Crooked Media, a political media site best known for its Pod Save America episodes, contacted her and invited her to do a monthlong Crooked Mini podcast series.